antonw-88/GICSP/industrial-protocols/readme.md

 - Remote Access  -> chapter 3
 - Identify vulnerabilities in Modbus, DNP3, OPC, Ethernet/IP etc -> See the lab section.
 - OSI model -> Modbus whitepaper(p.8).

-_For a summary of each protocol, see the .md files of this folder._